License Discipline and Convictions

-11. How does the Board determine satisfactory rehabilitation of a licensee?
+- How does the Board determine satisfactory rehabilitation of an "applicant for licensure" or licensee?

-Pursuant to Business and Professions Code sections 480 and 490, and Title 16 California Code of Regulations, sections 1444, the Board utilizes the following general criteria to determine satisfactory rehabilitation:
+Pursuant to Business and Professions Code sections 480 and 490, and Title 16 California Code of Regulations, Section 1444, the Board utilizes the following general criteria to determine satisfactory rehabilitation: